An Explanation for Heavy Quark Energy Loss Puzzle by Flow Effects

-Here we investigate the rescattering-induced gluon radiation of heavy quark jet by considering the flow effect resulting from the moving parton target.
-We will work in the framework of opacity expansion developed by Gyulassy, L\'{e}vai and Vitev (GLV)\cite{GLV} and Wiedemann\cite{Wiedua}.
-The opacity is defined as the mean number of collisions in the medium.
-In the framework of the opacity expansion, the first order opacity contribution is dominant because the higher order corrections contribute little to the radiative energy loss as shown by GLV \cite{GLV}.
+Here we investigate the rescattering-induced gluon radiation of heavy quark jet by considering the flow effect resulting from the moving parton target in a dynamic medium.
+Opacity is defined as the mean number of collisions in the medium.
+We will work in the framework of opacity expansion as in Ref. \cite{GLV,Wiedua}, which shows that the first order opacity contribution is dominant because the higher order corrections contribute little to the radiative energy loss\cite{GLV}.

-In order to compute the medium-induced radiative energy loss to the first order in the opacity expansion, we need to obtain the amplitudes for self-quenching in the vacuum, and for single rescattering and double Born scattering with the same target in the QCD medium in the presence of collective flow.
-Consider a hard heavy quark jet with mass $M$ and initial energy E produced at $\mathbf{x}_0=(z_0,\mathbf{x}_{0\perp})$.
-It interacts with the target parton at $\mathbf{x}_1=(z_1,\mathbf{x}_{1\perp})$ with flow velocity $\mathbf{v}$ by exchanging gluon with four-momentum $q$, radiates a gluon with four-momentum $k$ and polarization $\epsilon(k)$, and emerges with final four-momentum $p$.
-In Ref. \cite{Djordjevic}, it is shown that gluons in the medium can be be approximated as massive transverse plasmons with mass $m_g\approx \mu/\sqrt{2}$.
-Then $p$, $k$ and polarization $\epsilon(k)$ can be written in the light-cone components,